 - Optoma EH412ST Short Throw Projector (1080p)

-There’s also the issue of mounting.
+There’s also the matter of mounting.
 Your projector can be mounted on the ceiling or the floor.
 Floor-mounted setups are more portable and don’t require hardwiring.

 If mounting on the ceiling, we recommend simply buying a ceiling mount, which are available for well under $100.